 "It seems like it's pre-2008 all over again, where you've got 100 people coming to open houses and sometimes 10 or more offers coming in over the asking price," says real estate attorney Adam Stone of Regosin, Edwards, Stone & Feder.
 "From what I hear, it's very frustrating for buyers."

 What if you're looking to sell?

 Because demand is outpacing supply, asking prices are often increasing.
-In particular, "All of downtown is busy," says real estate agent Dan Bamberger of Citi Habitats.
+In particular, "All of downtown is busy," says real estate agent Dan Bamberger of the Bamberger Group.

 Most sellers can expect strong demand, and usually don't need to be concerned about whether their home will sell if priced appropriately.

 "The answer is going to be almost always yes, unless there's something strange about your property," says Stone.

 Bamberger encourages sellers to be "flexible" when it comes to holding open houses and to have as many as possible to accommodate summer and weekend vacation schedules.
 That said, though traditionally weekend open houses can be slower than weekday open houses during the summer, he expects solid traffic both on weekends and weekdays this year because of high demand.